wildit/dpl-provision/README.md

 # DPL Digital Preservation Lab

 DPL (digital preservation lab) turns a fresh Ubuntu installation into a fully configured environment for various digital preservation tasks.
 DPL has been developped for teaching and experimenting.
-I use it in my courses at [FHGR](https://www.fhgr.ch/en/) as well as in continuous education.
+Besides that, it is also useful to set up lab machines for digital preservation.

 To set up DPL you need a fresh Ubuntu installation, run